by Jean Anouilh

 We are looking for the following :

-If you are interested in any of these roles or in being involved in the show in any other capacity please contact the Director, Ian Hoare.
+If you are interested in either of these roles or in being involved in the show in any other capacity please contact the Director, Ian Hoare.